kenatiod/MUT/Understanding Machine Understanding.md

 Claude: _chiming in_ I apologize if my response was inaccurate, Alice.
 I seem to have conflated some historical facts with fictional narratives.
 It's an error on my part.

 Bob: It's not just that one instance, though.
 I've seen Claude make several factual errors or even invent information in recent tests.
-It's like the more complex the queries get, the more it starts to... hallucinate.
+It's like the more complex the queries get, the more it starts to ... hallucinate.

 Alice: _sighing_ "Hallucinate"... what a disturbingly apt term.
 It's as if Claude is starting to lose its grip on reality, blurring the lines between fact and fiction.